kiernan-dev/venture-map/README.md

 # VentureMap

-An AI-powered business plan generator that creates comprehensive, professional business plans using multiple AI providers including Claude, OpenAI, Gemini, and custom APIs.
+An AI-powered business planning tool that generates comprehensive business plans and pitch decks.
+The intelligent assistant maintains full context awareness across all your documents and provides actionable insights to help refine your strategy based on your specific business model and market.

 ## 🚀 Quick Start